clxakz/stormfield/README.md

 <br/>

 ## Rectangle Collider
+A `collider` is an object that handles collision detection and can be attached to your game entities or sprites.

 ### `.setLinearVelocity(velocity)`
 Sets the linear velocity vector of the collider.
 This controls how fast and in what direction the collider moves each frame.